Bestor/movieserver/README.md

 Although it is not necessary for this project I will plan on making an initial commit to master and then after that I will be working on a dev branch and merging code to master via pull requests from my dev branch.
 This is mostly to demonstrate that I can use a normal team git workflow.

+# Results

+I did not complete the following things:

+- There is no UPDATE or DELETE methods
+- There is no sorting functionality
+- There is no authentication

+All the other requirements were met.
+I had issues with the docker-compose file for quite some time because I couldn't get the services to link over the internal docker network.
+I worked around it by just mounting the appropriate ports to the host and going through the host networking.

+In hindsight, I wish I had spent less time on the docker-compose file and more time meeting the requirements and automating deployment to AWS.
+Overall I am happy with the progress I made though.
+The django-rest-framework was definitely the right tool and made creating the API itself very easy.
+The GUI it provided was extremely useful for testing so I didn't have to access everything via GET requests with curl.

+Using AWS was a good experience as well.
+I initially tried to use AWS Fargate but I found that I could get my containers hosted but I was having issues getting them to link so in the interest of time I spun up an EC2 container and deployed the containers into it.
+This was very easy and smooth.

 # Plan of attack

 - I will create the application using django.
 I chose it for three reasons.